Echoes of a hairy black hole from gravitational decoupling: Introduction

+Gravitational-wave echoes are delayed secondary pulses in the ringdown signal, which can arise from repeated reflections inside an effective cavity produced by near-horizon modifications, exotic compact objects, or double-barrier effective potentials~\cite{Cardoso:2016oxy,Cardoso:2017cqb,Abedi:2016hgu,Mark:2017dnq,Bueno:2017hyj,Konoplya:2018yrp,Yang:2024prm,Tan:2024qij,Duran-Cabaces:2025sly,Zhu:2024gvl}.
 From the viewpoint of gravitational-wave phenomenology, such hairy backgrounds are interesting not only because they modify the QNM spectrum, but also because they can qualitatively alter the effective potential that governs perturbations.
 In particular, additional structure in the potential may create trapping regions or cavity-like configurations capable of supporting long-lived excitations and delayed secondary pulses in the time-domain signal \cite{Yang:2024rms,Guo:2022umh,Konoplya:2025uiq}.
 This raises the intriguing possibility that gravitational-wave echoes may emerge as a dynamical consequence of the background geometry itself, rather than from ad hoc reflective boundary conditions introduced by hand near the horizon.
-Understanding whether this mechanism is realized in well-motivated black-hole solutions is therefore important both for classical perturbation theory and for the interpretation of possible nonstandard ringdown signatures in present and future LIGO--Virgo observations.
+Therefore, understanding whether this mechanism is realized in well-motivated black hole solutions is important both for classical perturbation theory and for the interpretation of possible nonstandard ringdown signatures in present and future LIGO--Virgo observations.

 In this work we study axial gravitational perturbations of the hairy black hole generated within the gravitational-decoupling framework.
 Our main goal is to identify the geometric and dynamical origin of echo-like behavior in this spacetime.
-To this end, we first review the background solution, its horizon structure, and the constraints imposed by the weak energy condition.
+To this end, we first review the background solution and its horizon structure.
 We then derive the axial master equation and the corresponding effective potential, compute the quasinormal spectrum in the single-barrier regime, and finally evolve the perturbations in the time domain in the parameter region where the effective potential develops a double-peak structure.
-In this way, the present analysis connects gravitational decoupling, black-hole hair, and ringdown phenomenology in a form directly relevant to gravitational-wave tests of strong gravity.
+In this way, the present analysis connects gravitational decoupling, black hole hair, and ringdown phenomenology in a form directly relevant to gravitational-wave tests of strong gravity.